JavaScript Basics

 Loop Control

-JavaScript's loop control is similar to other programming languages, with common loops being for
+Loop control in JavaScript is similar to other programming languages, with common constructs being for and while.

-Taking array traversal as an example, let's start with the most common method, using an index to traverse:
+Using array traversal as an example, let's discuss the most common method, index-based iteration:

 let arr = [1, 2, 3, 4, 5];